 Insights from a recruiting site: View Article

-EFFORT is open for registration!
-Interested ICUs should proceed to obtain local site and ethics approvals.
-Instructions and other support materials for these activities can be downloaded by clicking on the "Get Started" button below.
+Registration for EFFORT is no longer available.
+Other support materials for EFFORT activities can be downloaded by clicking on the "Get Started" button below.

 Dr. Daren Heyland